texas-robocamp/texas-robocamp.github.io/virtual/before/install.md

     * If prompted to install Software Updates, just close the window (we will install them anyway in the process)

 {{ site.data.alerts.tip }}
 When starting the VM, you may get a message *“Cannot connect virtual device because no corresponding device is available on the host."* This is because your machine doesn't have a CD/DVD drive.
-Press yes to bypass the message.
+Press no so that the VM will stop looking for the device upon startup.
 {{ site.data.alerts.end }}

 Your screen should look something like this when your installation is complete.